nakanakaii/countries/README.md

 # Countries

-This package is a user-friendly Flutter package that provides a list of countries along with their codes, flags, phone number lengths, and shortcodes.
+This package is a user-friendly Laravel package that provides a list of countries along with their codes, flags, phone number lengths, and shortcodes.
 It simplifies the process of accessing country-related information, making it easy for developers to integrate into their applications.

 - [Countries](#countries)
   - [Installation](#installation)